 - (a) Majority of the preference shareholders have opted to convert their shares into ordinary shares but the matter is pending with court.
 Reference Note.
 4.3.
-Therefore we could not calculate the diluted EPS. - (b) With complete start of production in coming years, the management is of the view that deferred tax asset will be created and liability will be adjusted subsequently. - (c) The company circulated the confirmation letters to all parties selected by the auditor.
-The Company remained non-operational for a long period of time therefore some parties were not responding which was beyond our control. - (d) The company has properly disclosed the outstanding liability. - (e) The company was under liquidation and the joint official liquidator has to operate under the instructions of the court therefore this revaluation was carried out at that particular date by them.
-Subsequently on 27-07-2023 the revaluation was carried out and the total value of assets determined by the valuators is Rs.10.319 billion Therefore the impairment in asset value is not required.
+Therefore we could not calculate the diluted EPS. - (b) The management is of the view that deferred tax asset will be created and liability will be adjusted subsequently. - (c) The company circulated the confirmation letters to all parties selected by the auditor.
+The Company remained non-operational for a long period of time therefore some parties were not responding which was beyond our control. - (d) The company has properly disclosed the outstanding liability. - (e) The company was under liquidation and the joint official liquidator has to operate under the instructions of the court therefore this revaluation was not carried out at that particular date by them.
+However the company has carried out revaluation during the year under reference.

-- (f) To fulfill the daily requirements of the company the Joint Official Liquidator has rented some of the key assets.
-They did not carry out the valuation at that time.
-However, the company's management now disclosed the assets under investment property as per the requirement of the IAS. - (g) The company is hopeful that it will receive the outstanding amount.
+- (f) The company is hopeful that it will receive the outstanding amount.
 The company's management is now following up with the customers for the recovery.
-Therefore, need no adjustment in these balances. - (h) The physical verification of stocks, Cash in hand, Store & spares and others could not be done as the Appointment of Auditors was approved in AGM on 17-07-2023.
+Therefore, need no adjustment in these balances. - (g) The physical verification of stocks, Cash in hand, Store & spares and others could not be done as the Appointment of Auditors was approved in AGM on 17-07-2023.